rajat11933/nycdatascience.github.io/README.md

 ## Description

 This will be the main page for the academy, linking to all student projects.
+We love open source data.